 How Does a HELOC Affect Your Credit Score?

-Home equity lines of credit, commonly referred to as HELOCs, represent an attractive type of financing that home owners may decide to take advantage of for a variety of different reasons.
-HELOCs are commonly used to finance home improvements, to pay off expensive credit card debt, and to pay off student loans, among other purposes.
+Home equity lines of credit, commonly referred to as HELOCs, represent an attractive type of financing that allows homeowners to borrow against the equity they’ve built in their house Homeowners commonly use HELOCs to finance home improvements, to pay off expensive credit card debt, and to pay off student loans, among other purposes.

-Credit scoring models like FICO and VantageScore are designed to focus on your revolving utilization ratio, which is the relationship between your balances and credit limits, on your revolving credit card accounts.
+Credit scoring models like FICO and VantageScore are designed to focus on your revolving utilization ratio, which is the relationship between your balances and credit limits on your revolving accounts, like credit cards.
 This means running up high credit card balances relative to your credit limits can lower your credit scores, even if you make all of your monthly payments on time.

 So does a home equity loan hurt your credit?
-Despite some misreporting on the issue, and the fact that both are considered “revolving” debts, HELOCs are not counted when credit scoring models calculate the revolving utilization ratio on your credit card accounts.
+Despite some misreporting on the issue, and the fact that a HELOC is considered revolving debt, HELOCs are not counted when credit scoring models calculate the revolving utilization ratio on your credit card accounts.
 This is because a HELOC loan is not considered a credit card account.
 The fear that a heavily utilized HELOC will negatively impact your credit scores, like a nearly maxed-out credit card account, is unfounded.

 In many ways, HELOCs are similar to credit card accounts.
 Instead of a fixed initial loan amount, as you’d get with a traditional home equity loan, the loan is set up to allow a maximum limit of available funds (like your credit card limit).